godwin2707/MachineLearningProjects/README.md

 # MachineLearningProjects
-This repository have uploaded my Machine Learning Projects
+This repository I have uploaded my Machine learning and Deep learning Projects